 If you have a current RN or LPN license, you may assist by taking blood pressures for the public.
 It's a good way to keep your skills sharp and your professional contacts intact while providing a service you have been trained to do.
 Locations vary from the health center to community locations.

 This very busy place offers volunteers an opportunity to help mothers with newborn babies during their visit to the clinic as they receive individual consultation with nursing staff.
 Weighing babies, answering the telephone and running errands for the staff are just a few of the activities you will participate in.

 This position involves interacting with a group of toddlers or preschool age children enrolled in the child care setting at Building Blocks and maintaining positive, continuous and open communication with the children.
-In addition to the orientation required by the hospital, Building Blocks require an additional training session.
+In addition to the orientation required by the hospital, Building Blocks requires an additional training session and background check paperwork.